-"Alonso’s inexperience cost me second place.
-He did not see the blue flags, lost time in lapping him and so Coulthard overtook me".
+"Alonso’s inexperience cost me 2nd place.
+He didn’t see the blue flags, I lost time in lapping him and so Coulthard overtook me".

 Frentzen is furious.
-Rubers overtook him during the third lap and they touched.
+Rubens overtook him during the 3rd lap and they touched.

 "You have to be intelligent.
-If the driver behind is going much faster than you, it is better to lose one position rather than ten.
-He closed on me, I had no more road and we touched.
-He was in 13th position and I had a damaged left front tire.
-And the car was no longer balanced".
+If the driver behind is going much faster than you, it’s better to lose one position rather than ten.
+He closed on me, I had nowhere to go and we touched.
+He was in 13th position and I had a damaged left front tyre.
+The car was no longer balanced".

-"I hope he gets a good start next time, so he does not have to do maneuvers like that one to show off.
-At that point I had the corner.
+"I hope he gets a good start next time, so he doesn’t have to do manoeuvres like that one to show off.
+I had the corner at that point.
 Why does he not say that I had to touch Coulthard at the start to avoid him?"

 "My condolences to the family.
-It is very sad what happened.
-I am close to the family’s pain.
+It’s very sad what happened.
+I’m close to the family’s pain.
 How did the incident happen?
 I braked for turn 4 and heard a bang from behind.
-Jacques probably did not realize what was happening.
+Jacques probably didn’t realise what was happening.
 It was a mistake but it can happen.
 We are lucky to come out of it unscathed".

 Some influential people of the paddock express their opinion on the incident.
 Jackie Stewart affirms:

-On the cause, Stewart can't quite put his finger on exactly what happened:
+Regarding the cause of the incident, Stewart cannot quite put his finger on exactly what happened: